artieleach/YTKOPW-CardGen/README.md

 # Card Generator for YTKOPW

+Creates individual cards for the generator.
+Requires the following:
-Creates individual cards for the generator. relies on PIL, the Poppins Font, and a folder in the same directory called Source, holding a CSV with the card data.
+* PIL, the Poppins Font,
+* a folder in the same directory called `Source`, holding a CSV with the card data
+* a folder in the same directory called `Cards`